MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide.md

 3. Go to the folder that you want to save the guide in.

     > [!NOTE]
     > To create a folder, you must use the Guides model-driven app.
-Select **Explore folders** to learn more.
+To learn how to use the model-driven app, Select **Learn about folders**.

 4. Enter a name for the guide, and then select **Create**.